seanwhs/BootCamps/04-data-engineering-and-ai/scikit-learn/Docs/Student-Workbook.md

-# Scikit-Learn: Student Workbook
+# Scikit-Learn: Student Workbook & Master Execution Lab

-Welcome to the **Student Workbook** for the *Scikit-Learn* series.
-This companion workbook transforms the core tutorial modules, primers, and appendices into an active, hands-on learning lab.
+Welcome to the ultimate **Student Workbook and Advanced Engineering Laboratory** for the *Scikit-Learn* series.
+This comprehensive companion manual transforms the core tutorial modules, theoretical primers, and architectural appendices into an active, hands-on master class in production machine learning engineering.

-Designed for structured self-study or classroom implementation, this workbook contains five detailed modules corresponding to the series phases.
-Each module features **Conceptual Checkpoints**, **Coding Labs & Practical Exercises**, **Debugging & Refactoring Challenges**, and **Architectural Review Questions**.
+Designed for rigorous self-study, corporate training programs, or advanced academic implementation, this workbook contains five expanded modules covering every phase of the engineering lifecycle.
+Each module features exhaustive **Conceptual Checkpoints**, **Production Coding Labs**, **Debugging & Refactoring Challenges**, and **Architectural Review Questions**.

 ---